Doxpop - Tools for Attorneys and Public Information Researchers

 On July 1st, 2025, Doxpop will increase our subscription prices by 25%.

-Our last price increase was in June of 2008, so after 18 years with no increases, it's time.
+Our last price increase was in August of 2006, so after more than 18 years with no increases, it's time.

 The exact amounts for each level will vary slightly, because we are rounding the numbers.
 However, for budgeting impact purposes, 25% is essentially accurate.
 Here are the actual amounts: